kulaizki/Bandit/bandit12.md

 # Bandit 12

-In this level, data.txt is a hexdump file that has been repeatedly compressed.
+We are given a file named data.txt, which is a `hexdump` file that has been repeatedly compressed.

 With that, it would be a good idea to create a new directory wherein we can save our progress in decompressing the file multiple times.